isaiahwulfe/isaiahwulfe.github.io/README.md

 **August 17th**
 > Expanding on our understanding of JavaScript, we've begun to manipulate large sets of data.
 Writing logic that will perform tasks like compiling the data into arrays and/or objects, sorting, filtering and organizing that data acoording to specified criteria and then displaying it in a simple html expression.
 Working to add these projects to my portfolio.

+**September 17th**
+> The last few weeks have been really awesome.
+I feel like I have a mastery of the DOM and how to manipulate or create HTML and CSS elements with JavaScript.
+We've been learning to use events like button clicks, or cursor movement to create dynamic content.
+>We've been tasked with an official portfolio project which I am uploading today.
+I created an entirely new design using Bootstrap, which is a really robust system I very much enjoyed.
+I used their flexbox grid system and full window height elements for each section.
+Very happy with the work I've done!